-Launch Party in Denver, December 3, 2018
+Launch Party in Denver, April 4, 2019

 Base Camp Denver: 101 Hikes in Colorado’s Front Range

-by Pete K.J.
+by Pete KJ

 About the Author

 Pete KJ began explorations at age three in the wooded ravine that was his backyard in Seattle.
 He also began a lifelong writing habit.
 Backyard expanded as Pete stomped all over the Cascades and Olympics as a youth, and headed onward to the Pyrenees, Alps, Himalayas, and Andes.
 Peace Corps service in Africa cemented his deep desire to always be out in the world, and when he finally sat in a cubicle as a chemical engineer, it was in places like Puerto Rico and India.
 Long absent from cubicle, he moved on to raise kids, travel the world with them, and write about it (and also write three novels).
 Career brought Pete to Colorado in the 1990s; its gravity and beauty pulled him back.
-Pete’s “Base Camp Denver: 101 Hikes Along Colorado’s Front Range” will be published in December, 2018 by Imbrifex Books.
+Pete’s “Base Camp Denver: 101 Hikes In Colorado’s Front Range” will be published in April, 2019 by Imbrifex Books.